mpigsley/nebraska-mushrooms/src/cms/content/species/inocybe-spin21-8634.md

   - /img/inocybe-8634-8.jpeg
 ---

-The 2024 DNA results of *Inocybe sp-IN21* represents it as an undescribed species originally found in Indiana.
+The 2024 DNA results of *Inocybe sp-IN21* represent it as an undescribed species originally found in Indiana.

 ![Form](/img/inocybe-8634-7.jpeg)